 3.)
 These devils will defecate away from where they eat and bask.
 Their feces looks black and shiny and will crumble when touched.

 4.)
 The thorny devil’s name was inspired by John Milton’s poem “Paradise Lost.”

 5.)
 Although not as skilled at it as the chameleon, the thorny devil can change colors.
 Lighter colors to shield from heat and darker colors to attract heat to warm themselves.

 But wait, there’s more on the thorny devil!

 6.)
 Their mating season is between August – December.

 7.)
 While traveling, the thorny devil will walk slowly, stop, then rock back and forth.
 This is thought to help them blend in as if they are a blowing leaf.

 The thorny devil has a false head!
 It’s a bump or knob on the back of their neck that, when their real head is tucked in, displays a bulbous, sharp knob that helps to thwart predators.

 9.)
-They have special grooves between their thorns that helps to channel water to their mouths.
+These critters have special grooves between their thorns that helps channel water to their mouths.